'Better progress, more movement' in last-gasp Brexit talks: EU's von der Leyen says | DW | 20.11.2020

 The news agency cited an EU diplomat confirming that Britain had made a proposal but said it fell short of the bloc's demand for a body independent of government and with a clear mandate.

-Britan and the EU have been engaged in 8-months of tense negotiations to work out a new trading relationship following the UK's departure from the bloc in January.
+Britain and the EU have been engaged in eight months of tense negotiations to work out a new trading relationship following the UK's departure from the political institutions of the bloc at the end of January.
+During the so-called "transition period" expiring at year's end, formally leaving the EU has had almost no impact on other ties.

 Britain has accused Brussels of making unreasonable demands in its attempt to ensure the country doesn't become a low-regulation economic rival on the bloc's doorstep.